Religion in Nigeria: Yoruba

-Each of the hundreds of ethnic groups in Nigeria have traditional belief systems, which still have millions of follows throughout the country.
-Among the Yoruba, the traditional Yoruba belief system, known as Ìṣẹ̀ṣe, revolves around the belief in a Supreme being known as Olodumare, a complex system of divination known as Ifa, as well as deities associated with nature known as orisha.
+Each of the hundreds of ethnic groups in Nigeria have traditional belief systems, which still have millions of followers throughout the country.
+Among the Yoruba, the traditional Yoruba belief system, known as Ìṣẹ̀ṣe, revolves around the belief in a Supreme being known as Olodumare, a complex system of divination known as Ifá, as well as deities associated with nature known as orisha.
 Within the cities and subethnic groups of Yorubaland, traditions differ widely, but all are closely connected with nature, music, and historical roots of various towns.
-A more reserved way of life expresses a theology that links local beliefs to a centrally-placed government and its sovereignty over the neighborhood or communities through the monarch, the king.
+A more reserved way of life expresses a theology that links local beliefs to a centrally-placed government and its sovereignty over the neighborhood or communities through the monarch, the Ọba.

 Practices

 In addition to ensuring access to and the continual fertility of the land and the people, seasonal festivals act as a spectacle for "tourism" contributing to regional productivity.
 Meanwhile, the practices are not the same; they have some similarities and differences.
 The acts in a given traditional carnival is dependent on the type of gods or goddesses to be worshiped.
 While traditional festivals usually attracts tourists, fun seekers, and community people, it is also good to note that there are certain forbidden acts which prevent people from doing certain things, probably before and during the festivals.

 "Society in general has more gradually and selectively expanded to accommodate new influences, it is fairly certain that they will continue to assert their distinctive cultural identity in creative and often ingenious ways".